 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given through a needle placed in one of your veins.

 - Rituximab must be given slowly, so the needle will remain in place for a few hours.
-You may also receive medicines to help prevent possible allergic reactions to the injection.
+You may also receive medicines (such as acetaminophen, antihistamines) to help prevent possible allergic reactions to the injection.

 - You will be watched closely for unwanted side effects while you are receiving this medicine.